Default Metrics

 Using our default metrics

-Our default metrics cover common evaluation scenarios and are optimized for immediate use.
+Default metrics cover common evaluation scenarios and are optimized for immediate use.
+If you see a default metric that serves your use case, we recommend you go with it first.

 Metric | Description | Scale | When to use | Requires |